vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 date:   2016-05-06 00:01:00
 categories: ES6, javascript, programming
 ---
-Being in tech is at times overwhelming.
+Being in tech is overwhelming at times.
 There is always scope to learn more and if you are not able to keep up with the industry, you are going to be left behind at some point.
 There are so many new languages, frameworks, workflows and techniques coming out every day that it is hard to keep up.
 But to stay relevant in your area it is important to see the trend and prepare yourself for the future.

 One particular area where I have seen this trend in the past few years is in the JavaScript world.
 This last decade has seen so mch change in the JavaScript world more than in any other platform.
-Right from the creation of jQuery to frameworks like Angular, React and Vue, JavaScript has been growing in leaps and bounds.
+Right from the creation of [jQuery](https://jquery.org) to frameworks like [Angular](https://angularjs.org), [React](https://facebook.github.io/react/) and [Vue](http://vuejs.org/), JavaScript has been growing in leaps and bounds.

 ## JavaScript is cool
 Let's admit it.
-The world seems to be swayed away by JavaScript in the past few years.
-Every other day there is a "cool" new framework coming out and there is a lot of movement happening in the JavaScript space.
+The world seems to be taken over by JavaScript in the past few years.
+Every other day there is a "cool" new framework coming out and there is a lot of developments happening in the JavaScript space.
 So if you are anything like me, following the tech community, you would've come across the term **ECMAScript**, particularly **ES6** or **ES2015**.

 JavaScript is a language that has really progressed in the [last few years](http://neoelemento.com/blog/2015/10/24/javascript-everywhere/).
 So what is all this hype around ES6?
 What is it got to do with JavaScript?
 Should you learn JavaScript or ECMAScript?

 I am writing this post to give a brief intro to ES6 and some of its features and by no means is this a complete guide.
 There are excellent resources on the internet to learn ES6.
 My intention is to get the reader excited to at least go and explore ES6 for a bit.

 ## EcmaScript?
 JavaScript core features are defined using ECMA standard.
 The language defined in the standard is called ECMAScript.
 JavaScript and Node.js are basically implementation or supersets of ECMAScript.
 ECMAScript 6 reached it feature complete status in the year 2015.
 Hence the name ES2015.
 But they are both the same.
-Feel free to refer them anyway you need.
+Feel free to refer them anyway you need but we'll go by ES6.

 ### Using it today
-As of today, the browsers and Nodejs community are actvely moving towards providing ES6 support.
+As of today, the browsers and Nodejs community are actively moving towards providing ES6 support.
 The latest edition of Chrome supports almost 95% of all ES6 features.
-Due to this inconsistancy amongst browsers, often ES6 code needs to be compiled into vanilla (ES5) JavaScript to be able to run across all browsers.
+Due to this inconsistency amongst browsers, often ES6 code needs to be transformed into vanilla (ES5) JavaScript to be able to run across all browsers.
 Strictly speaking, the term **transpiling** seems to be more appropriate as the process is transformation of a version of JS to it's lower version to ensure support and there is no actual compilation going on.

-There are various transpilers in the market today like traceur.js, babel.js.
-Babel is a popular transpiler.
+There are various transpilers in the market today like Traceur.js, Babel.js.
+[Babel](http://babeljs.io) (previously called 6to5) is a popular transpiler.
 Using Babel, you can use all of ES6 features without worrying about browser support.
 You just link to the transpiled version of your JavaScript to your app and you are good to go.
 Let's take a look into setting up Babel.
 Feel free to look into Babel documentation as they have support for almost all of the build processes like Gulp, Grunt etc.

 Now if you are not a fan of these build processes and command line stuff, there are GUI alternatives like [Prepros](https://prepros.io) which works well and compiling/transpiling is much simpler.
-We will briefly touch upon both using babel and Prepros.
+We will briefly touch upon both using Babel and Prepros.

 #### Using Babel
 To start using Babel for your projects, within your project folder create a `package.json` file.
-This file contains the details of all the dependencies that need to be the part of the project and pull them through Node Package Manager (npm).
+This file holds various metadata relevant to the project and is used to give information to Node Package Manager (npm) that allows it to identify the project as well as handle the project's dependencies.
 Using the command line way of installing Babel, type the following into your terminal window:

 {% highlight bash %}
 ~ $ mkdir myProj